Advocacy Intersections in Iowa

 When you receive a grant from any division of the DCA, you should thank your legislators!
 Without their appropriations, we would receive no funding.
 And you should thank your U.S. Representative and Senators as well.
 It’s the support of our elected officials that makes our grants possible.
 The DCA provides the administration to facilitate the granting process.

 Notes: National Endowment for the Humanities (NEH) funds are channeled to Humanities Iowa (HI), based in Iowa City/Coralville.
-This organization is NOT under the auspices of the DCA!
+This organization is not part of the Department of Cultural Affairs.

-The Iowa Museum Association (IMA) is the professional organization for Iowa’s museums (art, history, science, zoos, gardens).
-It is entirely separate from the Department of Cultural Affairs, although the organizations interact regularly.
+The Iowa Museum Association (IMA) is the professional organization for Iowa’s museum industry.
+It is not part of the Department of Cultural Affairs.

 The DCA, as a department of state government, may provide information about issues and bills in front of the legislature, but may not lobby legislators for or against a bill.
 If you work for a museum affiliated with a city, state or federal government agency, you are not allowed to lobby or advocate.
 But if you work for tax-exempt, 501(c)(3) organization, the IRS code “explicitly preserves your right to advocate on behalf of your museum and its mission.”
 [Gail Ravnitzky Silberglied, Speak Up for Museums: The AAM Guide to Advocacy, p.
 1.]